-Social security law precludes full-time students from qualifying for JSP, unless they are required to undertake a course of full-time education or training as a term of a Job Plan.
+Social security law precludes full-time students from qualifying for JSP, unless they undertake a course of full-time education or training as a term of a Job Plan.
 The intention of this is primarily to allow job seekers who are unlikely to find work with their existing skills to complete courses with a vocational focus that will enhance their immediate employability.

 Participation in a full-time course for JSP & YA (other) recipients - general rule

 For most JSP and YA (other) recipients, participation in a full-time education or training course can generally only be approved by their provider or, if applicable, the digital services contact centre.
 The study must be included as compulsory item in a job seeker's Job Plan, and can only be approved if the course is less than 12 months in duration and:

 - completing the course is likely to lead to an employment outcome for the job seeker, OR

 - there is little chance of the job seeker finding employment with their existing skills, OR

 - the course will lead to qualifications in an identified area of skills shortage, OR

 Full-time academic course cannot be approved for a JSP recipient just because they have exhausted their allowable time/reasonable time on a student payment.
 However, full-time academic study can be approved under the above conditions, for example, where a person has been unsuccessful in their job search but has only a semester to complete in order to obtain a degree that would greatly improve their employment prospects.

 Full-time Masters or Doctorate study cannot be approved for JSP or YA (other) recipients except for people transferring from PP and single principal carers who have been granted PES for a course - see below.